-What is of interest to us as formulators is the fact that lavender is packed with research-backed benefits – it enhances skin radiance and clarifies, calms redness, soothes the psyche, has antimicrobial properties and is of great benefit to mature skin.
+What is of interest to us as formulators is the fact that lavender is packed with research-backed benefits – it enhances skin radiance and clarifies, calms redness, soothes the psyche, has antimicrobial properties, and is of great benefit to mature skin.

 Because it’s so common, it is easy to take lavender for granted or pass it over for more exotic botanicals.
 But this shrubby aromatic herb is bursting with goodness and keeps proving that it’s an indispensable ingredient for beginner and advanced formulators alike.

-Formula Botanica graduate Pat Buckingham made this hand cream below with locally-grown and -distilled lavender hydrosol and gorgeous, nourishing botanical oils.
+Formula Botanica graduate Pat Buckingham made this hand cream below with locally grown and distilled lavender hydrosol and gorgeous, nourishing botanical oils.
 She enhanced the colour with a little mica for the lavender hue.
 As you’ll find out later on in this post, there are so many extracts of lavender to experiment with in your formulations.

 Just one true love of lavender in cosmetics

-Among dozens of species, one is valued most for use in cosmetics: Lavendula angustifolia – also known as L. officinalis, English lavender or “true” lavender.
+Among dozens of species, one is valued most for use in cosmetics: Lavendula angustifolia – also known as L. officinalis, English lavender, or “true” lavender.
 Lavandula hybrida, also called Lavandula x intermedia, is widely used as a cheaper alternative to the angustifolia variety.

-Lavender is part of the Lamiaceae family – a huge group of flowering plants that includes rosemary, patchouli, mint, sage, oregano, lemon balm and more.
-It is native to the Western Mediterranean including France, Spain and Italy, but is also grown in the United Kingdom, Bulgaria, Ukraine, Canada, USA, Australia, New Zealand, Japan and more.
-However, France is regarded as the top growing region with the Maillette cultivar being the gold standard (i).
+Lavender is part of the Lamiaceae family – a huge group of flowering plants that includes rosemary, patchouli, mint, sage, oregano, lemon balm, and more.
+It is native to the Western Mediterranean, including France, Spain, and Italy, but is also grown in the United Kingdom, Bulgaria, Ukraine, Canada, USA, Australia, New Zealand, Japan, and more.
+However, France is regarded as the top-growing region, with the Maillette cultivar being the gold standard (i).

 The word lavender comes from the Latin lavere, meaning ‘to wash.’
-The Romans valued not only lavender’s fresh scent, but also its antiseptic properties as well and used lavender flowers to perfume their public bathhouses (ii).
+The Romans valued not only lavender’s fresh scent but also its antiseptic properties as well and used lavender flowers to perfume their public bathhouses (ii).
 There is evidence of lavender in cosmetics in ancient Egypt and of its use also as an embalming ingredient (iii), and if that’s not a convincing endorsement for lavender as an antioxidant, we do have the science now that confirms it (i).

 What makes lavender so beneficial in cosmetics?

 Two main monoterpenes are responsible for most of the cosmeceutical action of true lavender essential oil: linalyl acetate and linalool.
-These compounds, along with lavandulol and lavandulyl acetate are what give the essential oil some of its antioxidant and antimicrobial properties as well as its fine floral scent (iv), while the hydrosol is rich in antioxidant phenolic compounds.
+These compounds, along with lavandulol and lavandulyl acetate, are what give the essential oil some of its antioxidant and antimicrobial properties, as well as its fine floral scent (iv), while the hydrosol is rich in antioxidant phenolic compounds.
 This is why Lavandula angustifola gets all the love – it’s more floral and higher in beneficial compounds compared with other varieties.

-These higher-yield, lower-cost varieties are often used in soap, candles and natural cleaning products where the benefits are not really needed, and the amount of essential oil required is a lot more than in skincare.
-But, these lavenders can also be used to ‘extend’ the highly-prized and higher-priced true lavender (ii) – just one more reason to purchase from reputable suppliers.
+These higher-yield, lower-cost varieties are often used in soap, candles, and natural cleaning products where the benefits are not really needed, and the amount of essential oil required is a lot more than in skincare.
+But these lavenders can also be used to ‘extend’ the highly-prized and higher-priced true lavender (ii) – just one more reason to purchase from reputable suppliers.

-Hungary-based Formula Botanica graduate Zita Gyurokovics (below) grows and distills lavender for her skincare brand Mar Galitti.
+Hungary-based Formula Botanica graduate Zita Gyurokovics (below) grows and distils lavender for her skincare brand Mar Galitti.
 She says that the idea for her brand was born when she bought 4,000 Lavandula angustifolia seedlings and was deciding what to do with this amazing, scented herb.
 Mar Gilliti skincare includes other herbs and flowers, but lavender is the brand’s love and mainstay, infusing many of the products in Zita’s range of cosmetics.

 Lavender as a ‘new’ allergen?